viviandotdev/ObsidianVault/+ Encounters/constant criticism in a relationship can prevent growth.md

-Constant criticism will not help you grow or change Real growth comes from self corrections that form Someone constantly watching over you and commenting on your every move
+Constant criticism will not help you grow or change Real growth comes from self corrections that form Rather than someone constantly watching over you and commenting and correcting  your every move